 - To burn, natural gas must be mixed with air and have access to an ignition source. - Ignition sources can be anything with an open flame like pilot lights, matches, stoves or ovens.
-Ignition sources also include most things with an on/off switch such as indoor lights, cell phones, car motors, garage door openers or any electronic device that could cause a static electric spark. - If natural gas does ignite, do not attempt to put out the flame.
+Ignition sources also include most things with an on/off switch such as indoor lights, cell phones, car motors, garage door openers, etc. - If natural gas does ignite, do not attempt to put out the flame.
 Burning natural gas should not explode.